Man on the phone stabbed in the back at Brooklyn bodega

 Once inside, the victim was stabbed in the right shoulder, officials said.
 The attacker fled the scene southbound on Malcolm X Boulevard.

-The victim is in stable condition.
+The victim was taken to a hospital in unknown condition.

 No arrests have been made, police officials said.
-The attacker is about 5 feet, 11 inches tall.
+The attacker is about 5 feet 11 inches tall.
 Further identifying information wasn’t immediately available.

 Submit tips to police by calling Crime Stoppers at 1-800-577-TIPS (8477), visiting http://www.nypdcrimestoppers.com, or texting 274637 (CRIMES) then entering TIP577.
 Spanish-speaking callers are asked to dial 1-888-57-PISTA (74782).